Groups of F-Type: Hyperbolic Groups of F-Type

 \begin{cor}Let $G$ be a group of F-type. $G$ is hyperbolic unless $U$ is a proper power or a product of two elements of order 2 and $V$ also is a proper power or a product of two elements of order 2. \end{cor}

-We just want to remark here that by the result of Dahmani and Guirardel, see \cite{58}, the isomorphism problem for a hyperbolic group of F-type is solvable in the class of hyperbolic groups.
+We just want to remark here that by the result of F.~Dahmani and V.~Guirardel, see \cite{58}, the isomorphism problem for a hyperbolic group of F-type is solvable in the class of hyperbolic groups.

 It remains the question if the isomorphism problem is solvable for a group of F-type in some class of groups.
 This is an open problem.
 There exists just a result in the special case of cyclically pinched one-relator groups, that is, in the case of groups of F-type with $e_1=e_2=\dots=e_n=0$.
 The isomorphism problem for a cyclically pinched one-relator group $G$ is solvable in the class of one-relator groups, see \cite{193} and \cite{0}.